 - Established satellite eye clinics in partnership with Federally Qualified Health Centers including

 - Alivio Medical Center

 - Illinois Eye Institute at ACCESS

-- Access to Illinois Eye Institute at Princeton Elementary School, a partnership with Chicago Public Schools to provide eye health and vision care to students
+- Access to Illinois Eye Institute's school-based clinic at Princeton Elementary, a partnership with Chicago Public Schools to provide eye health and vision care to students

 With a vision for the future, ICO’s Eyepod raises the bar of optometric teaching by combining the latest technology with student supports into one enhanced learning center.
 The Eyepod is a state-of-the-art facility that offers students:

 - 38 ophthalmic teaching lanes with specialized lighting in two Eye Labs